mcraiha/spine-unity-docs/spine-unity-rendering.md

 If some attachments require material A and some material B, a Material array is laid out according to the order the materials are needed.
 This is based on the order the attachments are drawn and which attachments can be found in which Material's texture.

-// TODO: Make illustrate this in an image.
 If the order goes:
 > Attachment from A
 >